We all have to wear clothes. Yet, many of us are unaware of the real cost of the things that we put on our bodies.

 That’s where FashionRevolution.org comes in.

-It’s a not-for-profit campaign with a single objective – to make the fashion industry and its supply chains transparent and easy to examine, so that consumers can make informed decisions about the clothes they buy.
+It’s a not-for-profit campaign with a single objective to make the fashion industry and its supply chains transparent and easy to examine, so that consumers can make informed decisions about the clothes they buy.
 They make choosing sustainable clothing brands a no-brainer.

 The Origin Of Fashion Revolution Week